secretGeek/ok-bash/README.md

 * show the ok-list automatically everytime you change folders
 * change the coloring scheme and other formatting options
-* create your own commands that use ok-bash
+* create your own commands that use ok-sh

 ## Named commands